HomeHow To GuidesGarden PlantsHow to Take Care of a Citronella Plant

 What Type of Food Do Citronella Plants Require?

 Plants are just like us; they need food just as we do.
-If you want your new Citronella plant (or plants) to grow to its maximum potential, then you can’t skimp on prices when it comes to the soil that you purchase.
+If you want your new Citronella plant (or plants) to grow to its maximum potential, you can’t skimp on prices regarding the soil you purchase.

-The fastest-growing type of fertilizer for these plants – and this rings true for pretty much all plants – is 5-10-15 fertilizer.
+The fastest-growing type of fertilizer for these plants – and this rings true for all plants – is 5-10-15 fertilizer.

 This means the fertilizer is 5% nitrogen, 10% phosphorus, and 5 % potassium.
 You can also use 10-10-10 if you’d like to.

-Of course, you’ll want to make sure you water the soil too.
-But make sure you are watering around the plant (especially as it is in its stages of infancy) to keep the water from damaging the foliage.
+Of course, you’ll want to water the soil, too.
+But ensure you water around the plant (especially as it is in its infancy) to prevent the water from damaging the foliage.

 Where Should You Plant Citronella?

-As we mentioned earlier, one of the best things about the Citronella plant is that it can survive almost anywhere.
-They can look great near walks, porches, and gardens.
+As mentioned earlier, one of the best things about the Citronella plant is that it can survive almost anywhere.
+It looks great near walks, porches, and gardens.

 Whether you keep them indoors or out, this plant will thrive wherever you put it.
 It can also make for an attractive hedge in your landscape beds.